heyitsleo/artual/README.md

-# Claim / Raid system for ArtualCM
+# System for ArtualCM's Server

 Plugin should do the following:

+1. Player Tracker ( Done by Theo, Improved by Har )
+2. Ender Chest dropping on Death ( Originally made by Theo, Fixed alot by Har thx )
-Claiming Chunks: Players can use the /claim command to claim chunks, with the maximum number of claims set in a configuration file.
+3. Claiming Chunks: Players can use the /claim command to claim chunks, with the maximum number of claims set in a configuration file.

 Breaking Blocks in Claimed Chunks: